 If you try one at home and get a better night's sleep, that's a sign that you might benefit from a more permanent approach to light management.
 Like earplugs, sleep masks are uncomfortable for some people, plus they can slip or fall off during the night.
 Blackout shades or curtains are a better long-term strategy.

 What to look for in a sleep mask

-There are three main types of sleep masks, each with its own benefits and drawbacks:
+There are four main types of sleep masks, each with its own benefits and drawbacks: